 At least, you have to stick to the next three following principles:

 Also, you should have a clear understanding of the features of the recipient, namely his social status, position within the structure of the company, etc.

 #2 Brevity is the Soul of Wit

 In my opinion, one of the key factors of successful business dialogue via email is the ease of perception of information provided within the letter.
 Therefore, try to exclude words that do not convey the meaning of the letter.
-Even if you need to describe the situation in details, re-read each sentence and edit the piece so that to make is as simple as possible.
+Even if you need to describe the situation in detail, re-read each sentence and edit the piece to make it as simple as possible.
 Keep it simple, stupid☺.